foreverfl/vscode/docs/languages/overview.md

 ## Add a file extension to a language

-You can add new file extensions to an existing language with the `setting(files.associations)` [setting](/docs/getstarted/settings.md).
+You can add new file extensions to an existing language with the `files.associations` [setting](/docs/getstarted/settings.md).

 For example, the setting below adds the `.myphp` file extension to the `php` language identifier: